You’re planning your membership program, but you’re stumped on naming membership tiers so your offer doesn’t look like

 Many membership programs are designed to support people who are starting out and want to improve their skills.

-Examples of these types of memberships include language learning, professional development, crafting, sports, music, writing, coding, gardening, and everything in between.
+Examples of these types of membership levels include language learning, professional development, crafting, sports, music, writing, coding, gardening, and everything in between.

 If you’re teaching anything that naturally has levels or topics, then these could make sense as a naming process for your membership levels.

 For example, a martial arts membership program might offer 4 tiers: